cmwilson24/Domain_Screening/README.md

+In a new conda environment, install the following:
 First install 3 fusions from JH. dCas9-fusions is private, so you will need an authentication token from your github account.
 ```
 git clone git@github.com:jeffhussmann/hits.git